flux-framework/flux-operator/docs/tutorials/state.md

 ### Interactive Submit

 And now we need to submit a bunch of jobs to run to completion.
-We can do this by shelling in (and note this could be done by the Flux Restful API for a more proggrammatic example).
+We can do this by shelling in.
 First, here is how to do this interactively:

 ```bash
 # Shell to the pod